 Syndromic Surveillance Resources:

-Idaho's Onboarding Process - A step-by-step outline of what Eligible Hospitals should expect during the onboarding process.
+Onboarding Process - This document provides a step-by-step overview on what to expect during the onboarding process in general.

 Idaho BioSense 2.0 Syndromic Surveillance Implementation Guide - This document covers the requested data elements and message format required for data submission to BioSense 2.0.

 BioSense 2.0 Information Sharing and Data Use Agreement - These documents cover how data will be aggregated to ensure security as well as how the data will be used for Public Health purposes.

 The Cancer Data Registry of Idaho (CDRI) is a statewide population-based cancer registry, authorized by Idaho Code 57-1703 through 57-1707, that collects incidence and survival data on all cancer patients who reside in the state of Idaho or who are diagnosed and/or treated for cancer in the state of Idaho.